Cedars Gateway Preserve

 Sonoma Land Trust has worked with many of the other private landowners in the area as well, and, in 2011, permanently protected the 160-acre Dimbat Tree Farm with a conservation easement.

-Concealed deep within the heart of Sonoma County, out of sight and hard to find, is The Cedars — a mysterious, unearthly region still known to only a few.
-Located north of Cazadero at the headwaters of Austin Creek, to access The Cedars requires seven dicey creek crossings in a high clearance vehicle.
-But with risk comes reward and this journey brings the sojourner to an unexpected new world — a world of deep serpentine canyons, strange mineralized formations, Mars-like terrain, and rare and unusual plants.
+Concealed deep within the heart of Sonoma County, out of sight and hard to find, is The Cedars—a mysterious, unearthly region still known to only a few.
+Located north of Cazadero at the headwaters of Austin Creek, accessing The Cedars requires seven dicey creek crossings in a high clearance vehicle.
+But with risk comes reward, and this journey brings the sojourner to an unexpected new world—one of deep serpentine canyons, strange mineralized formations, Mars-like terrain, and rare and unusual plants.

 This 11-square-mile unique geologic landscape was formed when the earth’s mantle pushed through its crust and exposed a massive area of peridotite, a giant block of igneous rock, over the course of 200 million years.
-This rocky, mineral-rich area with its red slopes, green serpentine rock and exceptional mineral formations stands in stark contrast to the rolling grassland hills and oak and redwood trees that define much of Sonoma County.
-The name The Cedars is, oddly enough, a misnomer as there are no cedars to be found; it was likely named after Sargent’s cypresses, which are found throughout, that were mistaken for cedars.
+This rocky, mineral-rich area with its red slopes, green serpentine rock, and exceptional mineral formations stands in stark contrast to the rolling grassland hills and oak and redwood trees that define much of Sonoma County.
+The name The Cedars is, oddly enough, a misnomer as there are no cedars to be found; it was likely named after Sargent’s cypresses, which are found throughout, and are often mistaken for cedars.

-While The Cedars is too fragile for unlimited public access, Sonoma Land Trust offers periodic guided tours through our On the Land program.
-Check our Outings frequently for an upcoming tour.
+While The Cedars is too fragile for unlimited public access, we offer periodic guided tours through our Step Into Nature program.
+Check our All Events & Outings page frequently for an upcoming tour.
 You can also contact Roger Raiche by clicking here and learn more about their research programs and guided tours.